Altova FlowForce Server 2024 Advanced Edition

 Example

-In practice, it is not necessary to define all three handler types for every job.
+In practice, it is not necessary to define all handler types for every job.
 The most common scenario is to define only On-Error and Always handlers (screenshot below).

 In the sample job below, the first step runs a script from the C:\scripts directory by calling the \system\shell\commandline function.
 The execution of this step is protected by two handlers: On-Error and Always.
 Only if the execution of the first step fails will the On-Error handler send an email with the ID of the failed job instance in the subject line.
 The Always handler will be executed regardless of whether the first step has been successful or not.
 The Always handler will log a message by running a script from the C:\scripts directory.